michikono/how-tos/publishing-hubot-scripts-with-npm.md

 ]
 ```

-You can also submit your script to https://github.com/hubot-scripts/packages
+You can also submit your script to https://github.com/hubot-scripts/packages (appears here: https://github.com/hubot-scripts )

 If you do this, your users will be able use your script WITHOUT `npm install` and instead place its name inside
 `hubot-scripts.json`.
 For example: